trimstray/nginx-admins-handbook/README.md

   > Advisories recommend 2048 for now.
 Security experts are projecting that 2048 bits will be sufficient for commercial use until around the year 2030.

+  > Generally there is no compelling reason to choose 4096 bit keys over 2048 provided you use sane expiration intervals.

   > If you want to get **A+ with 100%s on SSL Lab** you should definitely use 4096 bit private key.

   > The "SSL/TLS Deployment Best Practices" book say: